CMU-BRDS-DRender/Client/README.md

 optional arguments:
-  -h, --help            show this help message and exit --software SOFTWARE   Select the type of file to be rendered.
-Only blender
+  -h, --help            show this help message and exit

+  --software SOFTWARE   Select the type of file to be rendered.
+Only blender for now.
-                        for now.

   --path PATH           Enter the path to the file to be rendered.

-  --startFrame STARTFRAME
-                        Enter the starting frame to be rendered.
+  --startFrame STARTFRAME Enter the starting frame to be rendered.

   --endFrame ENDFRAME   Enter the ending frame to be rendered.

-  --framesPerMachine FRAMESPERMACHINE
-                        Enter how many frames you want a single machine to render.(More frames = slower render,less cost).
+  --framesPerMachine FRAMESPERMACHINE Enter how many frames you want a single machine to render.(More frames = slower render,less cost).

-  --projectNumber PROJECTNUMBER
-                        Enter the project number for end, download and status.
+  --projectNumber PROJECTNUMBER Enter the project number for end download and status.

 Example Usage:
 1. python drender.py start --software blender --path scene.blend --startFrame 0 --endFrame 10 --framesPerMachine 20